 A discretionary portfolio service that seeks to mitigate Inheritance Tax by investing in a carefully selected portfolio of Alternative Investment Market shares.

-Shore Capital is an AIM quoted company itself, with a 31-year history in analysing and advising UK listed small to mid-cap companies.
-It is a leading market-maker on AIM and an advisor to a large number of AIM quoted companies.
-The investment team is led by an award-winning Investment Director with 19 years of experience, specialising in small and mid-cap companies.
+Puma Investments is part of the Shore Capital Group, which has a 30+ year history in analysing and advising UK listed small to mid-cap companies.
+It is a leading market-maker on AIM and an adviser to a large number of AIM quoted companies.
+The investment team is led by an award-winning Investment Director with 21 years of experience, specialising in small and mid-cap companies.

 Puma AIM offers a discretionary portfolio service that seeks to deliver long term growth whilst mitigating Inheritance Tax.
-It aims to mitigate Inheritance Tax by the use of Business Property Relief (BPR), which takes effect after just two years from the acquisition of qualifying AIM stocks.
-The minimum subscription to the service is £15,000, with no maximum.
+It aims to mitigate Inheritance Tax by the use of Business Relief (BR), which takes effect after just two years from the acquisition of qualifying AIM stocks.
+The minimum subscription to the service is £20,000, with no maximum.
 One key benefit is that investors retain control over their assets, thus avoiding the need to gift their assets or place them in trust in order to mitigate Inheritance Tax.